 Earlier this week I met with the editorial and publicity team over at Portfolio (the publisher of 168 Hours).
 We have been working for a while at coming up with a title for the money book.
 I have been relieved to learn that a book can be mostly written without a title, but it is still generally nice to have one.
 It gives you a touch point to keep mentioning in differen… read more »

 In her blog recently, Kimberly Weisul noted a study that found that Europeans are happier when they work less and have more leisure, but Americans aren't.
-There are many reasons Americans may be happier working more — perhaps the returns are better here, or we associate more hours with success.
+There are many reasons Americans may be happier working more -- perhaps the returns are better here, or we associate more hours with success.
 Or we're less enamored with leisure time.
-People spend th… read more »
+People spend the bigg… read more »

 (Note: I have a column in today's USA Today on why women-owned businesses receive such a small percent of equity funding.
 Is it because sexist VCs refuse to read business plans by women?
-Not so much… when women ask, they get funded at the same rate as men.
-The biggest problem — as with submitting op-eds or negotiating for raises, incidentally R… read more »
+Not so much... when women ask, they get funded at the same rate as men.
+The biggest problem -- as with submitting op-eds or negotiating for raises, incidentally -- is that women… read more »

 I'm home with Sam (19 months) today, and we're having a fun time.
 There was a zoo trip and shopping -- I'll let you figure out which one of us chose which as our morning activity.
 There are many upsides to self-employment, and one of them is that I didn't have to ask anyone's permission to take today off.

 On the other hand, there are downsides, too.
-Because it'… read more »
+Because it's almo… read more »

 Over at BNET this week, I blogged about the phrase "work-life balance" and asked if it is a career-killing phrase.
 I can't say I'm particularly fond of this set of words.
 Partly, that's because of the meaning we often assign to it in a context of corporate programs: parents (usually women) wanting to work less.
 It conjures up part-time mommy tracks, which of co… read more »